darkness-38/resQmap/README.md

-Add your own mongodb connection driver code to MONG_URL parameter in the file .env
+Add your own mongodb connection driver code to MONGO_URL parameter in the file .env